Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Introduction

 \section{Introduction}

-Coating is the process of covering a surface with particular materials with the goal of protection or forming more advanced materials.
-Thermal spraying, one of the examples of the coating process, uses heat from combustion or electrical arc to melt solid materials.
-These molten droplets are then accelerated using gas jet to impact a destination substrate and solidify on its surface.
-An interesting type of thermal spray is the Suspension Plasma Spraying (SPS) process.
-SPS is emerging as a powerful coating technique for depositing high quality thermal barrier coatings.
-Fine ceramic powders are used for creating stable suspensions.
-The solvent can be fluids such as water or ethanol.
-The heat from plasma evaporates this carrier fluid and then melts the solid matter.
-The molten particles will then impact the substrate at high velocities and solidify.
+Solid/liquid phase transformation is an important part of many engineering applications, e.g., additive manufacturing/3D printing, surface coating, and metal casting.
+For example, the design of automotive and aerospace cast molds used for producing complex parts heavily relies on accurate knowledge of how fast the molten metal flowing in the narrow channels will solidify; and heat transfer and solidification rates during additive manufacturing methods such as laser powder bed fusion (LPBF) determine the quality of finished parts, thermal stresses, and deformations.
+An accurate knowledge of phase change process would assist in improving the quality of finished manufactured parts, while speeding the manufacturing process, leading to higher quality and more cost effective products.

+Being able to model transient phase change is key to the development and optimization of these methods.
+While many aspects of the phase change process can be measured in the lab, prediction of the process outcome when it comes to complex geometries under different boundary conditions can be challenging.
+The design cost for molds and parts can be significantly reduced by limiting prototyping iterations utilizing numerical predictions.

-Solidification is undoubtably an important part of many coating processes.
-Finite Volume method followed later by Finite Element \cite{Dalhuijsen_86} have been typically used for numerical study of phase change.
-Usage of Smoothed Particle Hydrodynamics (SPH) has also been recently suggested by several studies.
-High computation efficiency through parallelization capability, and the ability of handling complex geometries is among the main advantages of this method.
-It has also been successfully used for simulation of different physical phenomena such as tsunami simulations \cite{Liu_08}, simulation of floating bodies like ships \cite{Cartwright_04}, atomization of liquid jets \cite{Farrokhpanah_14}, impact of liquid drops over surfaces \cite{Farrokhpanah_12_2}, and other multiphase studies \cite{Hu_06,Grenier_08,Tartakovsky_09}.
+The Finite Volume and Finite Element methods \cite{Dalhuijsen_86} are most commonly used for the numerical study of phase change.
+But as Smoothed Particle Hydrodynamics (SPH) offers versatility through high computation efficiency, easy parallelization, and the ability to handle complex geometries, having a robust phase change methodology would expand its current applications.
+SPH has been sucessfully used for applications such as the simulation of tsunamis \cite{Liu_08}, floating bodies like ships \cite{Cartwright_04}, the atomization of liquid jets \cite{Farrokhpanah_14}, the impact of liquid drops over surfaces \cite{Farrokhpanah_12_2}, and other studies of multiphase flow \cite{Hu_06,Grenier_08,Tartakovsky_09}.
+The following work is focused on expanding this versatility, by presenting a phase change implementation in SPH.